jonathanyeh0723/meme-generator/README.md

 ![block_diagram](./2_block_diagram.jpg)

  - **Quote Engine**: The `Quote Engine` module is responsible for ingesting many types of files that contain quotes.
 For the sake of image maker with text, a *quote* contains a *body* and an *author*.
- - **Meme Engine**: The `Meme Engine` module is responsible for manipulating and drawing text onto images.
+ - **Meme Engine**: The `Meme Engine` is responsible for manipulating and drawing text onto images.
 The object-oriented thinking is applied to demonstrate knowledge of using more advanced third party library for image manipulation.
+ - **Plot Engine**: The `Plot Engine` module is responsible for data visualization for all images contained in this program.

 ## QuoteEngine
 This module will be composed of many classes.
 The complex inheritance, abstract classes, classmethods, strategy objects and other fundamental programming principles of Python are used to complete this module.